microsoft/sudo/README.md

 build with sudo, you can enable it in the Windows Settings app, on the "Developer Features" page.

 Here you can report issues and file feature requests.
-We're in the process of open-sourcing the code, so stay tuned for more updates.

 ## Relationship to `sudo` on Unix/Linux